East Central Iowa

 Strengthening Workforce Partnerships

-ECIWDB supports East Central Iowa’s workforce system in connecting vulnerable populations to education, training and support services that lead to quality local employment while promoting practices that enhance local hiring and retention of skilled workers.
+ECIWDB supports East Central Iowa’s workforce system in connecting persons with barriers to education, training and support services that lead to quality local employment while promoting practices that enhance local hiring and retention of skilled workers.

 Who we support